qwerty1423/no-autopilot-mod/README.md

 It would be best to make sure the host is ok with you using the mod, especially in PVP.

-Hosts known to allow use:
+Hosts known to permit use:

 - Talon Two
 - DirtyMike and the Boys

-Hosts known to disallow use:
+Hosts known to prohibit use:

 - GrayWar